Rookout/k8s-auto-dns-and-tls-guide/README.md

 * [ingress-nginx]
 * [external-dns]

-We are also avilable on [gitter] if you encounter any problem!
+We are also available on [gitter] if you encounter any problem!

 ## Guide goal: